 Sales Tax Fraud

-Sales tax fraud involves the practice of failing to or misstating the amount of sales tax funds owed to the State or Federal government based upon sales tax rates.
+Sales tax fraud involves the practice of failing to or misstating the amount of sales tax funds owed to the state or federal government based upon sales tax rates.
 An example of sales tax fraud includes the failure to charge sales tax on cigarettes, which have a federally imposed sales tax.
 Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, sales tax fraud offenses by both federal and state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as an invaluable asset to his clients.

 To arrange for a free and confidential consultation with respect to any federal or state sales tax fraud offense, contact our office at 305-330-1774.
 For complete details about Mr. Petruzzi’s background, expertise and experience, click here.